-- Doctorow explains how the entertainment industry manages to transform the copyright into a profit center for the middle man and he defines what it means to own a copy in the Digital Age.
+- Doctorow explains how the entertainment industry manages to transform the copyright into a profit center for the middleman and he defines what it means to own a copy in the Digital Age.
 As always, Doctorow manages to hit a nerve and consolidates my efforts to keep fighting to own my own data.
-Recommended.
-January 2, 2015

 - David Seaman’s “The Bitcoin Primer”

 - As the title indicates, it is a good introduction to the world of cryptocurrencies.
-It’s for those whom have heard of Bitcoin, but have never really dug into it.
+It’s for those who have heard of Bitcoin but have never really dug into it.
 If you’ve purchased something with Bitcoin or have swapped a few satoshis with a friend, this book won’t go deep enough for you.
-Recommended.
-January 2, 2015

 - Richard White’s “Encryption in Everyday Life”

 - Having tried to learn a little more about Internet security and online privacy over the last two years, I had hoped that this book would have given me some more background knowledge, but it didn’t.
 The spelling and grammar mistakes make it hard to read and make it feel like an unfinished draft.
 The book talks about PGP but good luck finding the author’s public key.
 It’s not helpful.
 “Surveillance Self-Defense” does a better job and is easier to read.
 White does do a good job, however, of avoiding technical details and explaining the pros and cons of each technology in layman’s terms.